-At Chestnuts we aim to ensure coverage of the National Curriculum for Reading throughout Key Stage 1 and 2, ensuring that children are exposed to a range of different text types encompassing fiction, non-fiction and poetry.
+At Chestnuts we have a combined curriculum for Reading and Writing.
+We ensure coverage of the National Curriculum throughout Key Stage 1 and 2, children are exposed to a range of different text types encompassing fiction, non-fiction and poetry.
 This helps broaden children’s reading exposure, and allows them to experience a wider scope of different authorial styles, text structures and themes within texts.

-As a school we focus on the themes and conventions of texts to create an environment where children feel confident discussing and analysing the deeper meanings and purposes behind texts.
+As a school we focus on the themes and conventions of texts to create an environment where children feel confident discussing and analysing the deeper meanings and purposes behind texts and using this knowledge to inform their writing.
+Key writing skills are taught, informed by the reading, while SPAG is explicitely taught in a stand alone lesson.
 The aim is that children progress in their understanding of writer’s choices and the messages in their writing, so that they are better able to answer inference and evaluation as they progress throughout the school.

 When the children enter Year 2 and they become more fluent readers, the class planning follows the same format as the rest of the school.

 - One morning session covering a range of fiction, non-fiction and poetry text types.
-This will be planned in units that
+This is planned in units that

 will last from 1 – 4 weeks each and will incorporate the VIPERS framework and Jane Blakey’s consultation on mining